Table of Contents

 Sako is another Finnish gun manufacturer that was created in the early 1920s after Finland was able to secure its independence from the Soviet Union.
 As both of these companies began to work together, they realized they were much better off together instead of being independent of each other.
 Sako was able to purchase the Tikka brand in 1983, and the two companies have been making some of the best rifles the world has ever seen.

-As they began to produce some of the best hunting rifles, Baretta took notice and around the year 2000.
-The Baretta Group bought the majority shares of Sako to expand their holdings into the gun world.
-For Sako, this was an excellent opportunity to continue their work by creating the best rifles and have access to the advanced technology that a billion-dollar company, like Baretta, can offer.
+As they began to produce some of the best hunting rifles, Beretta took notice and around the year 2000.
+The Beretta Group bought the majority shares of Sako to expand their holdings into the gun world.
+For Sako, this was an excellent opportunity to continue their work by creating the best rifles and have access to the advanced technology that a billion-dollar company, like Beretta, can offer.

 Tikka T3 Tactical

 The Tikka T3 series comes in many models with up to 38 different cartridges and multiple barrel lengths.
 The T3 Tactical is one of the first generation rifles that Sako produced and has been modified and made better recently with the T3X series, which we’ll get into below.
 The T3 Tactical was chosen because it’s cheaper than the T3X series and the newer Remington 700 rifles.

 At 8 lbs and chambered in a .308 caliber round, this rifle is capable of reaching distances up to 1,000 meters for a large target.
 As a responsible hunter, I would never shoot at any animal from more than 600 meters due to the possibility of wounding and causing suffering to the animal.
 If you feel like you’re Chris Kyle, then go for it, but there are just too many things to consider to comfortably make a shot at distances greater than 600-700 meters.